 The directors are responsible for the other information.
-The other information comprises the Directors' Report, Investor Presentation, ASX announcement and Additional Information for Listed Public Companies, which we obtained prior to the date of this auditor's report, and also includes the following information which will be included in the Group's annual report (but does not include the financial report and our auditor's report thereon): Chairman and CEO Report, Business and Market Characteristics, Key Management Personnel, and Board of Directors reports, which is expected to be made available to us after that date.
+The other information comprises the Directors' Report, Investor Presentation, ASX announcement and Additional Information for Listed Public Companies, which we obtained prior to the date of this auditor's report, and also includes the following information which will be included in the Group's annual report (but does not include the financial report and our auditor's report thereon): The QANTM Group, 2020 Year in Review, Financial Summary, Four-Year Financial Summary, Chairman and CEO Report, Group Executive Team, Board of Directors, Business and Market Characteristics, Business Overview, and People and Culture reports, which is expected to be made available to us after that date.